 There are two and four-wheel-drive versions, too – although four-wheel drive is only available with diesel engines.

-We'd recommend avoiding the petrol and going straight for the 1.8-litre diesel – especially if you cover more than 10-12,000 miles a year.
+We'd recommend avoiding the petrol and going straight for the new 1.6-litre diesel that was introduced in the summer of 2015 – especially if you cover more than 10-12,000 miles a year.
 This engine employs some advanced technology to reduce running costs without hurting performance.
 Despite this, the ASX isn't as much fun to drive as a Skoda Yeti or Nissan Qashqai.

 All versions come with a decent amount of accessories and equipment as standard.
-The ASX comes in three specifications – ASX2, ASX3 and ASX4.
-The diesel engine is only available in the ASX3 and ASX4 models.
+The ASX comes in three specifications – ZC, ZC-M and ZC-H.

-There's a clear winner here, too: the Mitsubishi ASX3 1.8-litre diesel.
-With two-wheel drive (four-wheel drive is also available, but isn't really worth the extra), it manages 55.4mpg economy and emits 131g/km of CO2.
-The ASX3 is also the sweet spot as far as specification is concerned, because you get kit such as Bluetooth phone connectivity, automatic lights and windscreen wipers, climate control and cruise control.
+There's a clear winner here, too: the Mitsubishi ASX ZC-M 1.6-litre diesel.
+With two-wheel drive (four-wheel drive is limited to the top-spec ZC-H, but isn't really worth the extra), it manages around 61mpg in fuel economy and emits 119g/km of CO2.
+The ZC-M is also the sweet spot as far as specification is concerned, because you get kit such as Bluetooth phone connectivity, automatic lights and windscreen wipers, climate control and cruise control.

 Not sure what you're looking for?
 Find out what we think is the best SUV by watching our video below.